I Believe (Blessid Union of Souls song): History

-According to the "I Believe Story" from Blessid Union of Souls's compilation album Almost Acoustic (Volume 1), the song was written by vocalist Eliot Sloan in the early morning when he imagined the main piano sample which would be used in the song and then played it.
+According to the "I Believe Story" from Blessid Union of Souls's compilation album Almost Acoustic (Volume 1), the song was written by vocalist Eliot Sloan in the early morning when he imagined the main piano sample that would be used in the song and then played it.

 I always tell people, and it's the truth, 'I Believe' was written in the middle of the night at about three in the morning.
 I always used to live in downtown Cincinnati, a really cool spiral staircase up to my bedroom, which kind of ended up as my studio.
 I kept a piano there that my mother got me when I was nine.
 In the middle of the night I was hearing the melody and I thought, 'this is pretty.'
 I just had to get up and play it.

 Eliot Sloan stated in an interview with The Celebrity Cafe that he wrote the song about his relationship with "Lisa", a girl he once dated.
 Lisa's father allegedly threatened to cut off her college tuition if she continued to see Eliot.
 They said good-bye and went their separate ways.
 He said that he still very much missed her, and placed a message in the liner notes of Home: "Lisa, give me a call sometime just to say hello, my number is still the same."

 In the 2001 compilation album, Blessid Union of Souls: The Singles, the song was re-recorded in a punk-reggae style.